DezzardHD/InfluxDBv2Writer_GiraX1/README.md

 5. Now specify the number of *Inputs* you want to use.
 6. Last but not least you'll have to configure each Input as followed:<br/>
 `measurementName,tagKey1=tagValue,tagKey2=tagValue,...,tagKeyX=tagValue fieldKey1,fieldKey2,...,fieldKeyX`

+    /// measurementName :   choose name of the value for "_measurement"
+    /// tagKey=tagValue :   car=audi as an example, (tags can be used to catagorize your data)
+    /// fieldKey        :   name of the "_field" in InfluxDB
+    ///
+    /// For each "Input" you can write the same value to multiple _fields.
+    /// You can assign multiple tags to the value of the field you are writing to.
+    ///
+    /// Example:
+    /// Tracking temperature in a house with bottom, middle and top floor and rooms which are labeled with numbers.
+    /// When you want to write to InfluxDB, you'll have to choose/create a "bucket" to write to.
+    /// e.g. bucket name = "temperatureBucket"
+    /// Assigning the temperature values to Input 1 you'll have to configure "Config 1" as follows:
+    /// temperatureBucket,floor=bottomFloor,room=roomNumber42 temperatureInFarad
+    ///
+    /// With the above configuration of Input 1 you'll send temperature data of the bottom floor of room 42 to InfluxDB's bucket "temperatureBucket".
+    /// The value is written to field-value "temperatureInFarad"